XimeraProject/ximeraLatex/luaxake/README.md

 - `clean` : remove non-reused temporary files.
 This is done by default by `bake`.
 - `veryclean` : remove all reused temporary files, and all generated files (.pdf, .html, .aux, ...)

+- `ghaction` : adhoc command specifically for Github Actions integrations

-There are currently (2025-01) also shorthands 'compile' and 'compilePdf' for respectively only-html and only-pdf generation.
-This could better be done with option though.
+Note: there are currently (2025-01) also shorthands 'compile' and 'compilePdf' for respectively only-html and only-pdf generation.
+They are deprecated, but used in some VSCode tasks.
+Use `bake --compile pdf` or `bake --compile draft.html`.

 # Usage: